Computing at the EUI

 Among the many IT facilities available, the following stand out:

 - More than 800 PCs are installed throughout the entire EUI campus (with standard base configuration) while most critical functions are provided by servers organised in cluster for fault-tolerance (see Hardware Specifications , Standard Software for Staff and Standard Software for Research );

-- A remote environment, the Citrix Farm, is available for didactic purposes (see Remote Computing );
+- A High Performance Computing (HPC) facility is available for didactic purposes (see Parallel Computing);

-- Several computing laboratories, located in the buildings, are open to EUI users - mainly researchers - on a first-come-first-served basis.
+- Several public computer rooms, located in the two main hubs Badia and Salviati, are open to EUI users - mainly researchers - on a first-come-first-served basis.
 They are equipped with the standard software suite for general use as well as for specialised research applications, including mathematical modelling, symbolic editors, simulators, semantic modelling, etc. Network multi-function laser printers/photocopiers/scanners are likewise available in several places in and around computer rooms (see Computer & Internet Points , Research Software and Network Printers );

-- All premises are linked by 1.000 Mbps (1 Gbps) LAN via fibre optic lines while telephones are based on VoIP infrastructure;
+- All premises are linked by 1 Gbps wired LAN via fibre optic lines while telephones are based on VoIP infrastructure;

-- Various security technologies are implemented on a large scale, including pervasive anti-virus and spyware checking, automatic system updates (patches), encrypted communications, single sign-on infrastructure, continuous network access control, DMZ and firewall;
+- Various security technologies are implemented on a large scale, including pervasive anti-virus and spyware checking, automatic system updates (patches), encrypted communications, multi-factor authentication, single sign-on infrastructure, continuous network access control, DMZ and firewall;

-- Other IT facilities directly run by the ICT or in joint effort with other Services are Personal Webpages , Forum , Seminar Rooms and Video-conferencing and Housing database .
+- Other IT facilities directly run by the ICT Service or in joint effort with other Services are Personal Webpages, Seminar Rooms and Video-conferencing and Housing database .